felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 FINE-TUNING

 Dual mode: change "-dcri" option value with "+/-" keys in runtime to find best speeds.
 ETH-only mode when ASM algorithm is used (enabled by default): change "-dcri" option value with "+/-" keys in runtime to find best speeds.
+If you get best speed at "-dcri 1" (i.e. you cannot find speed peak), use "-asm 2" option to enable alternative ASM kernel (available for Tonga and Polaris cards only).
-NOTE 1: if GPU throttles (overheated), best "-dcri" value is different.
+NOTE 1: if GPU throttles (overheated) or if you overclocked GPU, best "-dcri" value will be different.
 NOTE 2: speed peak can be rather short, so change "-dcri" value slowly, one-by-one.
 NOTE 3: best -dcri values for ETH-only mode and dual mode can be different.